squ1dd13/CLEO-iOS/README.md

 5. Put any `.csi`, `.csa` or `.fxt` files from the script into the `CLEO` folder.
 Any other files will be ignored, so you can add those if you don't want to lose them.
-If you want, you can create more folders inside the `CLEO` folder to organise your mods: CLEO will look inside these too.
+If you want, you can create more folders inside the `CLEO` folder to organise your mods; CLEO will look inside these too.

 ### Use